Nimra987-lgtm/Agentic_/README.md

 # Agentic_
-This is my forts repository
+This is my first repository